-Throughout the year-long program and events, participants will have numerous opportunities to talk with APTA’s executives; private sector, federal, and transit agency leaders; national, state, and local officials; international and local labor leaders; and communications, media, workforce development, negotiations, diversity, and leadership experts.
+Throughout the year-long program and events, participants will have numerous opportunities to talk with APTA’s executives; private sector, federal, and transit agency senior and executive leaders; national, state, and local officials; international and local labor leaders; and communications, media, workforce development, negotiations, safety and security, diversity, and leadership experts.

 Over the course of the program year, APTA and industry executive leaders will direct workshops on the transformative role of today’s executive leaders.
-Participants will benefit from highly customized and intensive workshop sessions on presentation and communication skills, developing and maintaining professional stakeholder relationships, community building, procurement models and practices, media relations, labor relations, cultural intelligence, negotiations and decision making, industry and workplace diversity, work-life balance, career development, APTA and industry involvement, and much more.
+Participants will benefit from highly customized and intensive workshop sessions on presentation and communication skills, developing and maintaining professional stakeholder relationships, community building, procurement models and practices, media relations, labor relations, cultural intelligence, negotiations and decision making, industry and workplace diversity, work-life balance, career development, security and safety, APTA and industry involvement, and much more.
 Class members will have frequent opportunities to learn about, discuss, and support the priority initiatives of the APTA Chair, the industry, and APTA.

 Additional workshop discussion topics will include areas such as federal and local legislation, funding sources, labor/management relations, strategic planning, sustainable practices, building and developing local, national and international relationships and networks, workforce development, leadership development, and related challenges.